 5 - Appoggiatura

 The Appoggiatura is a bit like an unprepared neighbour tone.
-It is a non - chord note, so a note that is not part of your chord, that resolves to a note of your chord by going up or down a step.
+It is a non-chord note, so a note that is not part of your chord, that resolves to a note of your chord by going up or down a step.
 This embellishing tone is usually, but not exclusively, on a strong beat.

 So when you want to add an Appoggiatura to a note, you would start with the note just below or above it, before going to the note that is part of your chords.
 The time value of the appoggiatura is subtracted from the time value of the principal note, Which means that the Appoggiatura delays the appearance of the principal note.

-For exemple if I want to add an Appoggiatura to this note, I could add this note to the beginning of it.
+I could add this note to the beginning of it.